Network Distribution Systems

 More on Structured Cabling

-From the entry facility that is home to the structured cabling network, LAN mapping carries through the facilities of a data network or information hub through backbone cabling.
+From the entry facility that is home base to the structured cabling network, LAN mapping carries through the facilities of a data network or information hub through backbone cabling.
 The term backbone comes from the idea that the core rooms and areas of a center need direct access to the entrance facilities.
 Most commonly, these rooms are telecommunications closets and equipment rooms, as well as some core servers that may serve a more organizational function rather than an operational one.

 Backbone cabling includes pathways that guide each cable to various spots inside of a network or center, connecting hardware to allow access from and to each cable, the actual cables themselves, and support tools and facilities that help troubleshoot errors and maintain functionality.
 The detail behind mapping these LAN layouts and structured cabling jobs is intensive, but commonplace for experts in the field.